 Without Pentecost, the Gospel is not truly Good News.
-For the seven gifts and Pentecostal charisms given by the Holy Spirit on this birthday celebration of the Church Catholic are essential for the success of our mission and indispensable for a joyful, victorious Christian life.
+For the seven gifts and Pentecostal charisms given by the Holy Spirit on this birthday celebration of the Catholic Church are essential for the success of our mission and indispensable for a joyful, victorious Christian life.
+To LISTEN to this post read by Dr. Italy, click on the play arrow on the left directly below this paragraph.

 As a teen, I thought the clergy were supposed to do everything.
 We laity were just called to pray, pay, and obey.
 Oh yes, and keep the commandments, of course.
 The original 10 seemed overwhelming enough.
 Then I discovered the Sermon on the Mount and nearly passed out.